quantumx-apps/filebrowserDocs/content/en/docs/user-guides/radicale-integration/radicale-integration.md

 [web]
 type = none
 ```

+> Note: This is only a partial excerpt.
+The full Radicale configuration can be viewed inside your container or volume.

+{{< doclink path="user-guides/radicale-integration/radicale-setup/" text="Start Radicale Setup →" />}}

+**What you'll learn:**
+- Configure Radicale for multi-user calendar and contact access.
+- Understand authentication and server settings.
+- Deploy Radicale securely in a rootless Podman environment.
+- Integrate Radicale with FileBrowser Quantum and other CalDAV/CardDAV clients.

+**Time:** 15-20 minutes

+---

 > Note: This is only an excerpt.
 The [full Radicale configuration](https://raw.githubusercontent.com/cryinkfly/podman-rootless-quadlets/refs/heads/main/quadlets/filebrowser-quantum/radicale/config) can be viewed in your config file inside the container or volume.